 3.5 Eight Layers PCB

-Eight layers PCB are excellent resources which harness computing power and efficiency in electronic devices.
-The eight layers of PCB is much like the six layers PCB though it comes with four copper signal layers and four plane layers.
+Eight layers of PCB are excellent resources that harness computing power and efficiency in electronic devices.
+The eight layers of PCB are much like the six layers of PCB though it comes with four copper signal layers and four plane layers.

-You can find the use of 8 layers PCB in various industries such as healthcare, aerospace, governmental systems, and many commercial applications.
+You can find eight PCB layers in various healthcare, aerospace, governmental systems, and many commercial applications.

-In total, you can find eight layers in this PCB which is held together by seven rows of inner dielectric material.
-Dielectric solder mask is used to seal the eight layers PCB on the top and bottom part.
+In total, you can find eight layers in this PCB, which are held together by seven rows of inner dielectric material.
+A dielectric solder mask is used to seal the eight PCB layers on the top and bottom parts.
 You can find many similarities between the six layers PCB and eight layers PCB, but the latter is equipped with extra pairs of prepreg and copper columns.

 3.6 Multilayer PCB

-For example, the ten layers of PCB comes with a total of 4 copper plane layers and six signal layers.
+For example, the ten layers of PCB come with a total of 4 copper plane layers and six signal layers.
 Nine layers of the dielectric material bond the copper in the ten layers PCB out of which 4 are core and 5 are prepregs.
-Dielectric solder mask is used to seal the stack-up on both ends.
+A dielectric solder mask is used to seal the stack-up on both ends.

-You can also find twelve layers of PCB in the market which has higher capabilities than the ten layers PCB.
+You can also find twelve PCB layers in the market, which have higher capabilities than the ten layers PCB.
 It comes with eight conductive signal layers and four plane layers.
 They are bonded together by five columns of core dielectric material and six signal materials.
-Both the ends of the 12 layers PCB are sealed off using a dielectric solder mask.
+Both the ends of the 12 layers of PCB are sealed off using a dielectric solder mask.

-The multilayer PCBs are used in advanced computing, medical equipment, and other high-tech applications.
+Multilayer PCBs are used in advanced computing, medical equipment, and other high-tech applications.
 The PCBs are high in capacity and compact in size.
-They have higher ease of use and can be utilized in high capacity computers and aerospace devices.
-Many industrial types of equipment also use the multilayer PCBs.
+They have higher ease of use and can be utilized in high-capacity computers and aerospace devices.
+Many industrial types of equipment also use multilayer PCBs.